 Scenario C: Need Both Home and Land

-Buyers interested in getting both a manufactured home and a plot of land simultaneously will typically find plenty of options since mobile home dealers and retailers are in a great position to help a buyer interested in purchasing land with their mobile home.
+Buyers interested in buying both a manufactured home and a plot of land simultaneously will typically find plenty of options since mobile home dealers and brokers are usually glad to help a buyer interested in purchasing land with their mobile home.
 Buyers may also find it easier to get a traditional mortgage from a bank if they are buying their land and mobile home as a package deal; this is known as a “land-home mortgage” and rolls the loans for both the land and the home into a single payment.

 Getting Your Loan and Your Land

-Getting a mobile home loan with land isn’t always easy.
+Getting mobile home loans with land isn’t always easy.
 So, how can you increase your odds of getting a land loan for a manufactured home you love?

 First, it’s important to know what you can expect.
-You can start by using the financing pre-qualification tools that many dealers offer.
-This will help you get an idea of what you may qualify to borrow.
-With that in mind, check the price of manufactured homes similar to what you’re looking for.
+You can start by using the financing pre-qualification tools that many dealers offer to get an idea of what you may qualify to borrow, as well as checking the price of manufactured homes similar to what you’re looking for.
 Take stock of your situation and familiarize yourself with the different types of mobile home loans.

-The process of obtaining a mobile home loan with land may involve a few extra steps compared with conventional home financing, but don’t let it keep you from your dream home.
-For more in-depth information on the process of choosing and financing a manufactured home, keep our MHVillage Mobile Home Buyer’s Survival Kit handy—it’s full of useful tips, the information you need to know, and more.
+The process of obtaining a mobile home loan with land can present some challenges, but don’t let it keep you from your dream home.
+For more in-depth information on the process of choosing and financing a manufactured home, be sure to dive into other sections of our Buyers Guide—it’s full of useful tips, the information you need to know, and more.